tylottr/tf-az-kubernetes/README.md

 1. Set variables for the deployment
     * Terraform has a number of ways to set variables.
 See [here](https://www.terraform.io/docs/configuration/variables.html#assigning-values-to-root-module-variables)
-2. Log into Azure with `az login` and set your subscription with `az account set --subscription <replace with subscription id>`
+2. Log into Azure with `az login` and set your subscription with `az account set --subscription '<replace with subscription id or name>'`
     * Terraform has a number of ways to authenticate.
 See [here](https://www.terraform.io/docs/providers/azurerm/guides/azure_cli.html)
 3. Initialise Terraform with `terraform init`
     * By default, state is stored locally.
 State can be stored in different backends.
 See [here](https://www.terraform.io/docs/backends/types/index.html) for more information.